-- a written description of the invention, complying with all requirements of 35 U.S.C. §112 ¶ 1; and - any drawings necessary to understand the invention, complying with 35 U.S.C. §113.
+- a written description of the invention, complying with all requirements of 35 U.S.C. §112 ¶ 1 and - any drawings necessary to understand the invention, complying with 35 U.S.C. §113.

 If either of these items are missing or incomplete, no filing date will be accorded to the provisional application.
-To be complete, a provisional application must also include the filing fee as set forth in 37 CFR 1.16(d) and a cover sheet identifying:
+To be complete, a provisional application must also include the filing fee as set forth in 37 CFR 1.16(k) and a cover sheet identifying:

-- the application as a provisional application for patent; - the name(s) of all inventors; - inventor residence(s); - title of the invention: - name and registration number of attorney or agent and docket number (if applicable); - correspondence address; and - any U.S. Government agency that has a property interest in the application. - A cover sheet, form PTO/SB/16, pages 1 and 2, is available at www.uspto.gov/forms/index.jsp.
+- the application as a provisional application for patent;

+- the name(s) of all inventors;

+- inventor residence(s);

+- title of the invention:

+- name and registration number of attorney or agent and docket number (if applicable);

+- correspondence address; and

+- any U.S. Government agency that has a property interest in the application.